 Largemouth Bass: Lime Lake provides good fishing for largemouth bass, the dominant predator of the lake.
 Growth rates are fair, with most largemouth reaching legal size (12 inches) by their fifth growing season.
 Some older bass in the 15 - 20 inch range are also available to anglers.
 Bass anglers should concentrate their efforts along the edges of weed beds and near docks and other structure.
 Dense beds of aquatic vegetation provide cover for predator and prey alike.
 When the lake was originally created, numerous large tree stumps were left on the bottom.
 Locating these stumps should provide angling locations for bass and panfish.
 Bass anglers have success with spinner baits, surface plugs, plastic worms, crank baits and live baits such as crayfish and shiners.

 Tiger Muskellunge and Walleye: Tiger muskellunge, a hybrid cross between a female muskellunge and a male northern pike, have been stocked in Lime Lake since 1973.
 These fish are stocked as fall fingerlings, and after several years in the lake can reach 30 - 45 inches.
 Although tiger muskies are not abundant, they do provide anglers with the opportunity to catch a truly trophy size fish.
-Lime Lake is stocked with walleye fingerlings every other year, and adult walleye are occasionally caught by anglers.
+Lime Lake is stocked with walleye fingerlings every 3 years, and adult walleye are occasionally caught by anglers.
 When fishing for walleye, try casting floating minnow imitations or jigs tipped with bait into shallow, weedy areas at night.
 Also, try trolling with a minnow imitation or a worm harness along the edges of weed beds.